vinsgiordi/AlmaPoC-WebHeroes/README.md

 # AlmaPoC-WebHeroes

+## Introduction
 Welcome to the Web Heroes project repository!
-This project is a short in progress assigned to me by my team leader to test and improve my skills.
-It aims to develop a robust login page and a friendly dashboard for our Web Heroes application.
-These pages serve as initial contact points for users and play a key role in improving the overall user experience.
+This project aims to enhance the authentication system of our Web Heroes application by integrating PHP and REST API to handle access requests and secure sensitive web pages.

-# Project Details
+## Project Details
+### Part 1: Login Page and Welcome Page
+The initial phase of the project focused on developing a user-friendly login page and a welcoming dashboard.

+### Part 2: Authentication System Enhancement
+Now, the project's focus shifts to improving the existing authentication system by integrating REST API to manage access requests.
+This update aims to make the system more robust, scalable, and compliant with development best practices.

+## Tasks
+### Development of REST API:
+- Create a set of REST API to handle authentication operations, including user credential validation.
+- Utilize the POST method to manage API access requests.

-## Login Page:
+### Integration of REST API into the Login Page:
-The login page allows users to input their credentials to access the system.
+- Modify the login page (`login.php`) to send credentials through a POST request to the developed REST API.
-- Implements field validation and error handling.
-- Utilizes simulated authentication to verify user-entered credentials.

-## Welcome Page:
-Upon successful login, users are redirected to a welcoming dashboard
-- Features a sidebar for easy navigation within the application.
-- Incorporates a navbar for primary navigation.
-- Includes a container for the main content of the page.
-- Ensures the welcome page is aesthetically pleasing and fully functional.

-# Project Configuration
-## Project Initialization:
-- Initialize the custom web project using npm.
-- Install necessary dependencies, including Bootstrap 5.2 and jQuery.
-- Configure the package.json file with project information and dependencies.

-## Asset Compilation:
-Set up asset compilation to handle CSS and JavaScript files efficiently.
-Ensure the compilation process is well-organized and optimized.
+### Handling REST API Responses:
+- In the PHP logic of the login page (`login.php`), manage the response received from the REST API and authenticate the user accordingly.

+### Protection of the Protected Page:
+- Ensure that the protected page (`protected.php`) continues to secure its content by requiring authentication through the integrated REST API.

-# Getting Started
+## Getting Started
 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Install dependencies using npm: npm install.
+3. Follow the instructions provided in each part's directory to set up and run the respective components.
-4. Customize the login and welcome pages according to project requirements.
+4. Customize and extend the project according to your requirements.
-5. Run the project locally: npm start.
-6. Access the application via the provided URL.

 ## Contributing